mrihtar/GeoCoordinateConverter/geo_api.md

 - **coord_in_triangle**
   Checks whether specified *x,y* coordinates (GK or TM) lie within or on borders of specified triangle (from AFT array).
-Algorithm first checks if the point is withing triangle bounding box, then performs the normal check and at the end an additional check, if the point lies on triangle borders (within ε distance).
+Algorithm first checks if the point is contained in a triangle bounding box, then performs the normal check and at the end an additional check, if the point lies on triangle borders (within ε distance).

 - **xy2fila_ellips**
   Transforms *x,y,H* coordinates (GK or TM) to *fi,la,h* on specified